monomadic/astryx/README.md

 astryx build --input examples/basic.astryx --stdout
 ```

-## Forks
+## Forking

 I've worked hard to make the codebase readable, modular and hackable.
-I believe it serves as a great starting point for forking if you want to make a rust language and compiler of your own.
+I believe it serves as a great starting point for forking if you want to make a parser-combinator, interpreter and compiler of your own in rust.
 I will continue to push for modularity and simplicity and make the code more readable as time goes on.

 Having said that I'm just one person at the moment, so any PRs for code quality are more than appreciated.